suixinsuo/olympus-protocol/docs/OlympusIndex.md

 ```

 #### &emsp;Description
-> Owner of the index can disable a category of whitelist that has been eabled before.
+> Owner of the index can disable a category of whitelist that has been enabled before.

 #### &emsp;Parameters
 > \_key: A specific category of whitelist to be enabled for the index.
 Three categories of whitelist are available:</br>